REGIONAL HIGHLIGHTS

 As of 31 December 2023 Solidaridad counts with 1,230 staff members.
 This is in line with our estimated growth projections set at the beginning of our Multi Annual Strategic Planning cycle 2020-2025.

-We strive for gender balance in our organization with 50% of women in management positions.
-In 2023 the percentage of women in management was 55%.
+We strive for gender balance in our organization with 50 percent of management positions occupied by women.
+In 2023, 55 of all percent management positions were occupied by women.
 Our Board of Directors has a 50/50 gender ratio.

 See below an overview of our staff and how it is spread across our countries of operations:

-In 2023 our former Executive Director left Solidaridad and we have successfully developed and implemented a recruitment process for a new Executive Director that allowed all talents to apply for this position.
-Our recruitment policy safeguarded a fair, inclusive and transparent recruitment process.
+In 2023 our former Executive Director departed Solidaridad and we successfully developed and implemented an inclusive recruitment process for a new Executive Director that allowed all talents regardless of location to apply for this position.
+Our recruitment policy safeguarded a fair, inclusive and transparent process.
 For example, an internal selection committee was appointed with a balanced distribution of gender, geographies, disciplines, and aligned with defined selection criteria.

 In May 2023, our second staff survey was launched focusing on Integrity and Inclusivity.
-Staff from all regions were actively encouraged to participate, which resulted in 72% response rate.
-A significant increase compared to 2022: 59%.
+Staff from all regions were actively encouraged to participate, which resulted in 72 percent response rate.
+A significant increase compared to 2022: 59 percent.
 According to our staff, Solidaridad is an inclusive organisation, where people are treated equally.
 One of the key improvements is that we need to better communicate about our whistleblower protocol.
 Particularly on when and how to use this.

 More information about our staff, management and supervision can be found here.